kevinYCKim33/twogle_react_client/README.md

 ### API Tokens

-With the Twitter's Bearer Token and the key you've attained (see  the links on __Things You Will Need__ section above):
+With the Twitter's Bearer Token and the NewsAPI key you've attained (see  the links on __Things You Will Need__ section above):

 Create a `.env` file in the root of the API repo and paste in the following

 ```
 BEARER_TOKEN = YOUR_TWITTER_BEARER_TOKEN
 NEWS_API_KEY = YOUR_NEWS_API_KEY
 ```

 ### React/Front End